e-bolton1/lung_classification/README.md

 ![Download Repo](tutorial/0.%20Download%20Repo.png)

-Once downloaded, **drag the folder 'lung_classification-main' from your downloads file to your documents**.
+Once downloaded, **drag the folder `lung_classification-main` from your downloads file to your documents**.
 You should see the following folder structure if you explore each folder:

 ```sh
 |-- Exported Model